remiblancher/qpki/docs/ARCHITECTURE.md

 # Architecture

-This document describes the technical design, component structure, and data flow of the Quantum-Safe PKI.
+This document describes the technical design, component structure, and data flow of Post-Quantum PKI (QPKI).

 ## 1. Component Diagram